 While many EIB symptoms are mild to moderate, this condition can diminish your quality of life and hinder your ability to exercise if left unchecked.

 The good news is help is right at your fingertips.
-If you would like to schedule an appointment or learn more about how Florida Medical Clinic can help with your exercise-induced asthma, please contact our team.
+If you would like to request an appointment with Dr. Reichmuth or learn more about how Florida Medical Clinic can help with your exercise-induced asthma, please contact our team at 813.779.8194.